damosull/voting-portal/README.md

 # Running With Tags

 Using Cucumber tags gives great advantage to run the test cases of your choice.
 All the tests in this repo have been tagged, either as a set OR as the ID of invidiual test case.
 You can use the command as seen in below examples.

-Please note that narrowing the e2e folder will help speed up the test you are running.
-**NOTE:** With the current version of cucumber preprocessor, the cucumber report will mark the unexecuted tests as `Skipped`, and will mark the executed tests as `Passed` or `Failed`.
-The `Skipped` tests can be ignored.
+**NOTE:** With the current version of cucumber preprocessor, the cucumber report will mark the unexecuted tests as `Unknown`, and will mark the executed tests as `Passed` or `Failed`.
+The `Unknown` tests can be ignored.

-- Run specific test from entire test suite - `npx cypress run --env TAGS='@40729'`
+- Run specific test from entire test suite - `npx cypress run --env tags='@40729'`
-- Run multiple tests from entire test suite - `npx cypress run --env TAGS='@40729 or @3331 or @28433 or @28474'`
+- Run multiple tests from entire test suite - `npx cypress run --env tags='@40729 or @3331 or @28433 or @28474'`
-- Run specific test from specific file - `npx cypress run --spec 'cypress/e2e/AutomationBacklog/Compare Recommendations.feature' --env TAGS='@48678'`
+- Run specific test from specific file - `npx cypress run --spec 'cypress/e2e/AutomationBacklog/Compare Recommendations.feature' --env tags='@48678'`
-- Run multiple tests from specific folder - `npx cypress run --config specPattern="cypress/e2e/ViewpointTestSuite/02-MeetingDetails/*.feature" --env TAGS='@40724 or @40734'`
+- Run multiple tests from specific folder - `npx cypress run --config specPattern="cypress/e2e/ViewpointTestSuite/02-MeetingDetails/*.feature" --env tags='@40724 or @40734'`

 # Running Viewpoint Regression Tests

 **NOTE:** Provide the browser details only if you are running tests locally and have that browser installed, else remove that parameter.
 Browsers are not supported when running on Azure pipelines.

-- Run specific test from specific folder on safari - `npx cypress run --config specPattern='cypress/e2e/ViewpointTestSuite/02-MeetingDetails/Vote Button - MD6.feature' --env TAGS='@3289' --browser webkit`
+- Run specific test from specific folder on safari - `npx cypress run --config specPattern='cypress/e2e/ViewpointTestSuite/02-MeetingDetails/Vote Button - MD6.feature' --env tags='@3289' --browser webkit`
 - Run all tests from specific folder on chrome - `npx cypress run --spec 'cypress/e2e/ViewpointTestSuite/02-MeetingDetails/Vote Card.feature' --browser chrome`
 - Run all meeting details regression tests - `npx cypress run --config specPattern='cypress/e2e/ViewpointTestSuite/02-MeetingDetails/*.feature'`
 - Run entire resgression suite - `npm run regression`
+- **Run specific tests from regression suite if you don't know the folders - `npx cypress run --config specPattern='cypress/e2e/ViewpointTestSuite/**/*.feature' --env tags='@28722 or @40724'`**

 # CI